 An estimated 1,700 Americans went to emergency rooms over the course of 12 years.
-Those are not large numbers in reality, but C.W.
+Those are not large numbers in reality, especially when related to just one city like ours in East and West Delray Beach, FL one of our countries perfect outdoor grilling lifestyle cities, but C.W.
 David Chang, M.D., a senior study author and associate professor of otolaryngology at the University of Missouri School of Medicine, says those numbers are likely flawed due to the fact that their sample groups we’re taken from ER’s only.
 Moreover, the study does not account for cases presenting at urgent care facilities or other outpatient settings.

 The study indicates most injuries from grill brushes occur in the mouth or throat, but in some cases, people have sustained stomach and intestinal injuries after swallowing a bristle that’s hidden in food.

 Example Grill Brush Bristle Injuries